spartan-protocol/spartan-docs/docs/dao.md

 Anyone can create a DAO proposal at any time, as long as no other DAO proposal is currently active.
 The proposer simply has to visit the DAO and click a few buttons to select their proposal type and parameters.
 They will then have to confirm a transaction to initialise the proposal on-chain.

 Some gas and a 'new proposal fee' will require payment by the proposer.
 This fee doesn't go to any middleman, its intention is not rent-seeking, it goes to the reserve which is where all non-owned SPARTA sits waiting to be released via incentives to good peers in the ecosystem.
-The main reason for this fee is to help resist spamming / greifing and also to ensure the Spartan is sure about this proposal before confirming it.
+The main reason for this fee is to help resist spamming / griefing and also to ensure the Spartan is sure about this proposal before confirming it.
 All proposers should seek general consensus from the community on a proposal _prior_ to creating the proposal on-chain, otherwise they will likely have trouble reaching consensus on-chain within the required time period.

 Some more info on the different proposal types in the next section: